google/xls/docs_src/codegen_options.md

 When using `--ram_configurations`, you should generally add a scheduling constraint via `--io_constraints` to ensure the request-send and response-receive are scheduled to match the RAM's latency.

+# Optimization

+-   `--gate_recvs` emits logic to gate the data value of a receive operation in Verilog.
+In the XLS IR, the receive operation has the semantics that the data value is zero when the predicate is `false`.
+Moreover, for a non-blocking receive, the data value is zero when the data is invalid.
+When set to true, the data is gated and has the previously described semantics.
+    However, the latter does utilize more resource/area.
+Setting this value to false may reduce the resource/area utilization, but may also result in mismatches between IR-level evaluation and Verilog simulation.